saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 Ethereum by building an attestation bridge to post data availability attestations directly to Ethereum.
 This will make the verification contract's job a simple one, since the DA attestations will already be on-chain.
-This bridge is currently in design; please reach out to the Avail team for more information or to join our early access program.
+Please reach out to the Avail team for more information or to join our early access program.

 ## Verify data availability on Ethereum